 - Also, when a couple experiences unexplained infertility, then IUI is always the first treatment recommended.

 1- Usage of medications

 hCG (Human chorionic Gonadotropin) is also injected into the patient to induce ovulation in female partners for a successful pregnancy.
-Taking medicines does not cause pain, but it may have some side effects including nausea, dizziness and vision.
+Taking medicines do not cause pain, but it may have some side effects including nausea, dizziness, and vision.

 2- Monitoring of ovulation